 Individual entrepreneurs whose business is not considered a trade activity declare their results based on their cashbox accounts.

 All other businesses, particularly corporations, draw up their taxable income in two stages: first of all, they determine their results according to the rules of the [French] General Chart of Accounts.
-In other words, the book result determined for tax purposes is exactly the same as that mentioned in the financial statements (see accounting regulations in France).
+In other words, the book result determined for tax purposes is exactly the same as that mentioned in the financial statements (see accounting regulations).
 Next, a certain number of charges or products are added or deducted to arrive at the taxable income.
-The latter, for French affiliates of foreign groups, is most of the time taxed at a rate of 33.1/3%.
-They can however benefit from the lower rate of taxation (15%) if they fullfill certains requirements (see sketch below).
+Among the deductions are equity interests which benefit, under certain conditions, from an 88 or 95 % reduction off the amount booked, depending on whether they relate to dividends or assignments of shares.

 The rows as outlined above can be summarized as follows: